 Many of these chaotic and brutal evacuations became known as ‘death marches’ by those who endured them.
 They form the last chapter of Nazi genocide.

-The HGRP’s inaugural, co-located exhibition will uncover how forensic and other evidence about the death marches has been gathered since the end of the Holocaust.
-It chronicles how researchers and others attempted to recover the death march routes – and those who did not survive them.
+The HGRP’s inaugural, co-located exhibition uncovered how forensic and other evidence about the death marches has been gathered since the end of the Holocaust.
+It chronicled how researchers and others attempted to recover the death march routes – and those who did not survive them.
 Efforts to analyse and commemorate the death marches continue to this day.